 Dr Claire Knowles lectures in English.
 She has published widely on eighteenth and nineteenth-century female poets, and is the author of Sensibility and Female Poetic Tradition, 1780-1860: The Legacy of Charlotte Smith.

 Dr Damien Barlow(Honours Coordinator) lectures in English and has published widely on Australian literature.
 His current project is a monograph on the fiction of Frank Moorhouse.

 Janine Alabaster is Associate Lecturer at the Mildura campus.
 She researches early modern drama.

-Juliane Roemhild lectures in English.
-Her current research is on happiness in Modernist and middlebrow fiction, and Anglo-German literary connections.
-She is the author of Femininity & Authorship in the Novels of Elizabeth von Arnim
+Dr Juliane Roemhild lectures in English.
+Her current research is on happiness in modernist and middlebrow fiction, and Anglo-German literary connections.
+She is the author of Femininity & Authorship in the Novels of Elizabeth von Arnim.

-Mike Nolan lectures in English and is the author of "Gifts of the Poor: Worth and Value, Poverty and Justice" in Experiences of Poverty in Late Medieval and Early Modern England and France – Anne Scott (ed.)
+Dr Mike Nolan lectures in English and is the author of ‘Gifts of the Poor: Worth and Value, Poverty and Justice’ in Experiences of Poverty in Late Medieval and Early Modern England and France – Anne Scott (ed.).

-Sue Thomas, Professor of English and Director of the Disciplinary Research Program in English, Theatre and Drama, is the author of Telling West Indian Lives: Life Narrative and the Reform of Plantation Slavery Cultures 1804-1834, Imperialism, Reform and the Making of Englishness in 'Jane Eyre' and The Worlding of Jean Rhys, and co-author, with Ann Blake and Leela Gandhi, of England through Colonial Eyes in Twentieth-Century Fiction.
+Professor Sue ThomasFAHA, is the Postgraduate Coordinator in English and the Director of the Disciplinary Research Program in English, Theatre and Drama.
+She is the author of Telling West Indian Lives: Life Narrative and the Reform of Plantation Slavery Cultures 1804-1834, Imperialism, Reform and the Making of Englishness in 'Jane Eyre' and The Worlding of Jean Rhys, and co-author, with Ann Blake and Leela Gandhi, of England through Colonial Eyes in Twentieth-Century Fiction.